 What is Group Volunteering?

-As well as One Day Volunteers and Long Term Volunteers, we also welcome large groups of volunteers.
-Since 2004, we have been welcoming a range of groups, from university groups from Leeds, Aston and Middlesex, to secondary schools and Scout groups.
-Group sizes range from 10 people to 80 people!
+As well as our One Day and Long Term Volunteers, we also welcome large groups of volunteers to work with us here in Uganda.
+Since 2004, we have been welcoming a range of groups, from university students from Leeds, Aston and Middlesex, to secondary school pupils and Scout groups.
+Group sizes from range from 10 people to over 80 people.

 We assign our groups a school to work at and they live on site from Monday to Friday.
-Depending on the number of volunteers in the group, and the amount they have managed to fundraise, the work can be anything from building a brand new classroom block to refurbishing an existing block or perhaps painting a block that we have already repaired.
+Depending on the number of volunteers in the group, the work itself can be anything from demolishing and then building a brand new classroom block, refurbishing an existing classroom block or putting the all important finishing touches to a block that we have already repaired.

-Living on site is a truly unique and rewarding experience, allowing volunteers to become involved with every aspect of life in school and the local community.
-If you’re part of a group who would like to volunteer in Uganda, email us.
+Living and working on site is a truly unique and rewarding experience, allowing volunteers to become involved with every aspect of life in school and the local community.

 Living on Site